lokicik/KPMG_Data_Analytics_Virtual_Internship/README.md

 ## Introduction

-Sprocket Central Pty Ltd , a medium size bikes & cycling accessories organisation, has approached Tony Smith (Partner) in KPMG’s Lighthouse & Innovation Team.
-Sprocket Central Pty Ltd  is keen to learn more about KPMG’s expertise in its Analytics, Information & Modelling team.
+Sprocket Central Pty Ltd , a medium size bikes & cycling accessories organization, has approached Tony Smith (Partner) in KPMG’s Lighthouse & Innovation Team.
+Sprocket Central Pty.
+Ltd. is keen to learn more about KPMG’s expertise in its Analytics, Information & Modelling team.

 The project is mainly divided into three tasks: